Bayer-Group/BayerCLAW/doc/language.md

 ## QC steps

 Any step may include a quality control check.
-If the check fails, the pipeline will stop early and not continue to the end.
+If the check fails, the pipeline will abort and not continue to the end.
 This is typically used when the input data is not adequate for the pipeline to continue.

 [Click here](qc.md) for full documentation of the QC syntax.